Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [x] Profile Explorer.
 - [ ] Data Actions.

-### A Data Cloud consultant recently discovered that their indetity resolution process is matching individual that share email addresses or phone numbers, but are not actually the same individual.
+### A Data Cloud consultant recently discovered that their identity resolution process is matching individual that share email addresses or phone numbers, but are not actually the same individual.
 What should the consultant do to address this issue?

-- [ ] Modify the existing ruleset with stricter matching criteria, run the ruleset and review the updated results,then adjust as needed unitil the individuals are matching correctly.
+- [ ] Modify the existing ruleset with stricter matching criteria, run the ruleset and review the updated results,then adjust as needed until the individuals are matching correctly.
 - [x] Create and run a new rules fewer matching rules, compare the two rulesets to review and verify the results, and then migrate to the new ruleset once approved.
 - [ ] Create and run a new ruleset with stricter matching criteria, compare the two rulesets to review and verify the results, and then migrate to the new ruleset once approved.
-- [ ] Modify the existing ruleset with stricter matching criteria, compare the two rulesets to reviev  and verify the results, and then migrate to the new ruleset once approved.
+- [ ] Modify the existing ruleset with stricter matching criteria, compare the two rulesets to review  and verify the results, and then migrate to the new ruleset once approved.

 ### A retail customer wants to bring customer data from different sources and wants to take advantage of identity resolution so that it can be used in segmentation.
 On which entity should this be segmented for activation mambership?